BPMN AI Agent

 Choosing a model

 For day-to-day modeling, prefer a fast model (capability: FAST) — lower latency keeps the chat responsive and the experience smooth.
 Also configure a frontier model for complex or ambiguous requests where answer quality matters most, and switch to it from the model dropdown when needed.
-For a cost-efficient, self-hosted option, serve the latest Gemma 4 models through an Ollama server.
+For a cost-efficient, self-hosted option, use a local model server — for example, the latest Gemma 4 models through Ollama.

 Complete Example (OpenAI)